eArmada8/ed8_dlc_tables/README.md

-# Trails of Cold Steel III / IV / into Reverie / Tokyo Xanadu eX+ DLC table maker for custom costumes.
+# Trails of Cold Steel II / III / IV / into Reverie / Tokyo Xanadu eX+ DLC table maker for custom costumes.

-This is a small script to write t_attach.tbl, t_dlc.tbl and t_item.tbl for making costume mods in Trails of Cold Steel III, IV and into Reverie NIS America releases and Tokyo Xanadu eX+ Aksys release for PC (DirectX 11).
+This is a small script to write t_attach.tbl, t_dlc.tbl and t_item.tbl for making costume mods in Trails of Cold Steel II, III, IV and into Reverie XSeed / NIS America releases and Tokyo Xanadu eX+ Aksys release for PC (DirectX 11).
 Other platforms / CLE releases are not tested, so YMMV.

 ## Credits